The Mac Studio for Photographers - Three Years Later, Here’s What I Actually Think

 (4) iPad Stand

 I picked up a cool CharJenPro Magnetic iPad stand.
 It’s magnetic so taking the iPad on and off is super easy and it swivels easily between landscape and portrait orientation.
-The best part is how seamlessly it fits in with the Apple look.
+I don’t think this is available any longer, but if you can find something similar, it’s worth it!

 (5) Desk Tray

 I needed something to hold my pens and other desk paraphernalia, so I wanted a desk tray.
 I loved the one from Grovemade, but not the cost.
 I found this EDC Desk Organizer Valet Tray which is similar and does the job just fine.
-I love that it fits right in the Desk shelf.
-Perfect!
+I still use this one, although they don’t offer it on Amazon any longer, but follow THIS LINK and find something similar!

 (6) To Do List